DnomaidGit/WinccUnifiedTest/README.md

 * It is a project to test the possibilities of Wincc Unified.
 At the moment the project is testing these points:
    - Switching screens based on PLC input and recording the current view number to a PLC tag.
    - Faceplate open Faceplate PopUp only once and implementing s UDT (User-Defined Type) interface.
-   - Inserting data into a SQL Server Express database.
+   - Inserting data into a SQL Server Express database (INSERT).
-   - Retrieving specific records from the SQL Server Express database.
+   - Retrieving specific records from the SQL Server Express database(SELECT).
-   - Deleting records from SQL Server Express Database.
+   - Deleting records from SQL Server Express Database(DELETE).
    - Establishing a remote connection to the SQL Server Express database.
    - Developing a custom web control for table manipulation.
    - Developing a custom web control Tetris.
    - SQLite database.
+   - MySQL database.
+   - Update data in a database (UPDATE).

 ### Images HMI
 ***